-You contacted some of the dark web’s fabled murder-for-hire sites as your investigation.
+You contacted some of the dark web’s fabled contract killer sites as part of your investigation.
 Did you have to provide them with a target?

 To test one of the sites out, I pretended I wanted to hire them to kill an ex-husband of mine.
 He was already dead so it was safe to send his picture and details.
 I just wanted to see how the process went.
 I wasn’t convinced it was genuine.

-You sneaked into the back door of Besa Mafia, the biggest murder-for hire website on the dark web.
+You sneaked into the back door of Besa Mafia, the biggest contract killing website on the dark web.
 How did that go?

-Besa Mafia was a very slick site which many people on the dark web thought was genuine.
+Besa Mafia was a very slick site that many people on the dark web thought was genuine.
 Using some hacked files my UK friend Chris Monteiro found on the internet, we gained access to the site’s database and inbox.
-It got a little disconcerting when the site’s owner started threatening me with violence, he seemed to be getting a little unhinged.
+It got a little disconcerting when the site’s owner started threatening me with violence.
+He seemed to be getting a little unhinged.

 The database showed a list of real people who were willing to pay to get people killed.
 What did you do?

 The police were very slow to react.
-We kept getting police saying "who cares, it’s a scam".
+We kept getting police saying "who cares, it’s a scam."
 But the point was there were all these people out there paying very real money in very large sums to carry out violence and murders.
-Amazingly the thanks Chris got for helping the British police out was to have his door busted down by the National Crime Agency.
-He was in custody for 48 hours before the police realised what they had done.
+Amazingly, the thanks Monteiro got for helping the British police out was to have his door busted down by the National Crime Agency.
+He was in custody for 48 hours before the police realized what they had done.

 In the book you go deep into the Silk Road saga.
 What did you make of Ross Ulbricht ordering people to be killed?

-For a couple of years I drank the Kool Aid, I really believed in his vision and what he was doing with Silk Road.
+For a couple of year, I drank the Kool-Aid.
+I really believed in his vision and what he was doing with Silk Road.
 So after he was arrested when the police said he had ordered hits, even though we know the hits were not carried out, I didn’t believe it.
-I thought it was just part of the government’s narrative to turn people against him, because he had this cult-like following.
-To actually find out that it actually happened was devastating.
-You make excuses that he was painted into a corner but the fact is, for all his talk of being a peace-seeking libertarian and someone who was providing a violence-free environment to buy drugs, he was willing to use violence to protect his empire.
+I thought it was just part of the government’s narrative to turn people against him because he had this cultlike following.
+To find out that it actually happened was devastating.
+You make excuses that he was backed into a corner but the fact is, for all his talk of being a peace-seeking libertarian and someone who was providing a violence-free environment to buy drugs, he was willing to use violence to protect his empire.
 I’m disappointed.

 What advice would you give to people exploring the dark web for the first time?

 Outside of the established markets, and even inside sometimes, nearly every site that wants your cryptocurrency will take it and give you nothing in return.
-Dark net market users have to be constantly on alert that they don't log in to one of the plethora of phishing sites, which will clean out their accounts of Bitcoin.
+Dark net market users have to be constantly on alert that they don't log in to one of the plethoras of phishing sites that will clean out their Bitcoin accounts.

 The number one thing is do your research.
 Read everything you can before you get on there.
-Have a look at the dark net markets on Reddit.
+Look at the dark net markets on Reddit.
 Get an idea of what’s real and what’s not real and what sort of scams are out there.
-If you go into the dark web and click on the first Dream Market link you find, it’s going to be a phishing link.
-Don’t click on links you don’t know where they go because you might bump into all sorts of things you don’t want to see and can’t un-see.
+If you go into the dark web and click on the first link you find, it’s going to be a phishing link.
+Don’t click on links you don’t know where they go because you might bump into all sorts of things you don’t want to see and can’t unsee.